Who are you?

 What do you love about it?

-It has everything from Blue Flag beaches to high cliffs, 30 miles of the All Wales Coastal Path, lighthouses and historic sites.
+It has everything from Blue Flag beaches to high cliffs, 30 miles of the Wales Coast Path, lighthouses and historic sites.
 It is only 30 minutes from Snowdonia National Park.
 The people are friendly, it has a fairly low level of crime and the food is fabulous.

 What’s your favourite place to visit?